Mu-Y/DiariST/README.md

 [Read the paper](https://)
 ## Overview
 End-to-end speech translation (ST) for conversation recordings involves several underexplored challenges such as speaker diarization (SD) without accurate word time stamps and handling of overlapping speech in a streaming fashion.
 Due to the absence of evaluation benchmarks in this area, we develop a new evaluation dataset, **DiariST-AliMeeting**, by translating the reference Chinese transcriptions of the [AliMeeting](https://www.openslr.org/119/) into English.
 We also propose new metrics, called **Speaker-Agnostic BLEU (SAgBLEU)** and **Speaker-Attributed BLEU (SAtBLEU)**, to measure the ST quality while taking SD accuracy into account.
-In our paper [DiariST: Streaming Speech Translation with Speaker Diarization](https://), we further proposed the first streaming ST and SD system, named **DiariST**, by integrating [token-level serialized output training](https://arxiv.org/abs/2202.00842) and [t-vector](https://arxiv.org/abs/2203.16685) into [a neural transducer-based streaming ST system](https://arxiv.org/abs/2204.05352).
+In our paper [DiariST: Streaming Speech Translation with Speaker Diarization](https://), we further propose the first streaming ST and SD system, named **DiariST**, by integrating [token-level serialized output training](https://arxiv.org/abs/2202.00842) and [t-vector](https://arxiv.org/abs/2203.16685) into [a neural transducer-based streaming ST system](https://arxiv.org/abs/2204.05352).
 To facilitate the research in this new direction, we release the evaluation data, the offline baseline systems, and the evaluation code, used in the paper.

 ## Prerequisites